opensourcehk/incubator/01-CHECKLIST.md

    1. a Person, a Team or a Organisation
    1. a Mentee/Coachee/Incubatee.
    1. Full control over the project/community development
+   1. Keep in touch with Mentor/Coach in next 12 month (Quarterly?)
 1. Mentor/Coach
    1. Assign by OSHK EXCO.
+   1. Keep in touch with Mentee/Coachee in next 12 month (Quarterly?)
+   1. Summary Report to OSHK EXCO after each meetings.

 ## Aims